 When you're not on campus

-Use VPN, UR NetID or URMC Active Directory account (URMC network and e-mail login) to access Miner's electronic journals and databases when off campus.
+Use URMC Active Directory account (URMC network and e-mail login) or VPN to access Miner's electronic journals and databases when off campus.

 When you know the citation (journal name, title of article, publication date, etc.), DOI or PMID

 Articles published after 1995 are often available electronically.
-Use Miner Library's e-journal search to find out if the University of Rochester libraries own the journal.
+Use the library's Journal Search to find out if the University of Rochester libraries own the journal.
 When you find an electronic version of the journal, browse to the volume and page of the article you seek.
 When not available electronically but part of the Miner Library's print holdings use Interlibrary Loan & Digitization Services to request article.

 DiscoverUR Fetch Item (Citation Linker).
 Simply fill in the journal title and the year, volume and start page of the article, DOI or PMID.